Cycle The British Front Line

 We finish the day by cycling into Arras for our overnight stay.

 Cycling today from Arras to Albert, we move into the Somme region.
 As we approach Albert the scale of the fighting here becomes apparent as we pass one cemetery after another.
 During the course of the cycle we will visit the memorials to the Pals battalions at Sheffield Park, the sunken lane at Beaumont Hamel, before cycling on to Newfoundland Park , the Ulster Tower and the Thiepval memorial to the missing.

 Albert to Amiens cycling.
 Our last day cycling, we by heading towards Delville Wood and High Wood before heading towards Amiens.
 For much of our journey we will cycle along the banks of the River Somme taking in Bray, Corbie and Villers Bretonneux.

 Overnight in Amiens.

 Train from Amiens to Calais Frethun and then Eurostar to return back to London, St Pancras International Station.

 If you wish us to book accommodation, a wide range is available.
 The area has numerous 3 and 4-star hotels.
 Many clients opt to book on a bed and breakfast basis.
 There are plenty of restaurants en route, catering for most tastes.
 We will be on hand to advise you of the best places to eat in any case.

 Travel by Eurostar to Lille.
-Then local taxi to Ypres.
+Transfer to a local service from Lille to Ypres.

-Travel from Amiens to Calais Frethun and then on to St Pancras International Station.
+Return journey from Amiens to Lille Flandres and on to St Pancras where our tour finishes.